dbilledo-msft/DataSecOps-SensitivityLabels/modules.md/module01.md

     ![image1](../images/module01/image1.png)

-    To enable sensitivity labels for Office files in SharePoint and OneDrive, click 'Turn on now' if the message appears below.
+    To enable sensitivity labels for Office files in SharePoint and OneDrive, click 'Turn on now' if the message below appears in your tenant.
 This step has already been taken in our lab environement.

     ![image2](../images//module01/image2.png)